dpouls/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+      changing data that is used to change what is rendered and used.

-2. Where do you set initial state?
+2. Where do you set initial state? constructor function in the class

-3. What method do you use to update state?
+3. What method do you use to update state? this.setState({key: value})
 ### Understand

 Discuss this question in pairs if you have a 4-person group